madmurdock/Scripts/README.md

 - help                    - Show this help
 - current                 - Show the version of the latest APM build
-- get cache               - Copies the current cache locally
+- get                     - Copies the current cache and dbs locally
-- get apptest             - Copies the current app testing db locally
-- get qabase              - Copies the current qa_base db locally
-- get all                 - Copies the current cache and dbs locally
+- restore                 - Unzips the cache and restores all dbs
 - restore all             - Unzips the cache and restores all dbs
 - restore cache           - Unzips the cache
 - restore apptest         - Restores the app testing db
-- restore qabase          - Restores the qa_base db  help                    - Show this help
+- restore qabase          - Restores the qa_base db
-- restore localdb all     - Restores all dbs to localDB
+- restore localdb         - Restores all dbs to localDB
-- restore localdb apptest - Restores the app testing db to localDB
-- restore localdb qabase  - Restores the qa_base db to localDB